Allen-Tildesley/examples/GUIDE.md

 If the parameter `velocities=.true.` is supplied, then positions and velocities are written to the file, corresponding to a reduced temperature _T_ = 1.0.
 These values of &rho; and _T_ (see below) lie in the liquid region of the Lennard-Jones phase diagram.
-Non-default values may, of course, be preferable for this or other models.
+Non-default values may, of course, be supplied for this or other models.
 The `cnf.inp` file may then be copied to the directory in which the run is carried out.
 Typically, runs produce a final configuration `cnf.out` (which may be renamed to `cnf.inp` as a starting point for further runs)